-The craft brewing movement, while an undeniable boon, arguably had one downside: effacing the bock beer “season”.
-Attenuated as it was, into the 1980s beer fans awaited the springtime bock from the few breweries that made one.
-In Canada, in Ontario and Quebec, Molson had a Spring Bock, and Labatt a Super Bock.
-If you hopped over the border you could find a bock from Genessee and some other American brewers.
+The craft brewing movement, while undeniably a boon, arguably has a blind spot: the old bock beer “season”.
+Into the 1980s, beer fans duly anticipated the few springtime bocks still available.
+In Ontario and Quebec, Molson Brewery offered a Spring Bock, and Labatt, its Super Bock.
+Over the border you might find a bock from Genesee Brewery in Rochester, and other examples.

-I remember the beers as mild-tasting, with a light molasses or dark sugar note.
+I remember these beers as mild-tasting, with a light molasses or dark sugar note.

-Viz. bock’s origin: beer historical studies has advanced quite a bit in the last decade but not much to alter the generally-accepted story, which is a strong beer, partly made with wheat, emerged in Einbeck in the Hanover district in the early 1300s.
+Beer historical studies has advanced in the last decade but not to alter the generally-accepted account for bock’s origin: it started as a strong beer, made partly from wheat, in Einbeck, north Germany in the early 1300s.

-The Weizen Bock of Germany may recall the older style, as it is top-fermented and uses both malted wheat and malted barley.
+Today’s Weizen Bock of Germany, a strong, hearty wheat brew, may recall the original style since it is top-fermented and uses malted wheat along with barley malt.

-Craft brewing hasn’t quite ignored bock beer.
-In Ontario I’d guess about a dozen brands carry the name year in, year out, although some aren’t really a bock or use unorthodox ingredients such as coffee or chocolate.
+Craft brewing has not quite ignored bock.
+In Ontario a few brands appear each spring although some use unorthodox ingredients such as coffee, chocolate, or smoked malt.

 Note re images: the first image is from an April 30, 1935 news article in the Commercial Advertiser, Potsdam, NY, sourced from the NYS digital newspaper archive, here.
 The second image is from the 1936 article, in the same archive, linked in the text.
-Images are believed available for educational and historical purposes.
+Images are used for educational and research purposes.
 All intellectual property therein belongs solely to their owner or authorized users.
 All feedback welcomed.